 Jazz the burgers all the way up

 Homemade buns: I swear I'll be coming out with a great burger bun recipe soon but until then, try these.
 You don't have to use homemade buns to make a good burger but it does make you feel like a pro.

 Cheese: Ok, it's not that fancy to add cheese to a burger but it has to be mentioned because cheese is always special.
 Go classic with American or cheddar cheese, keep it mild with provolone or swiss, try it smoky with some gouda, or get little spicy with pepper jack.

 Add some umami: Caramelized onions or sautéed mushrooms are both excellent options to incorporate some extra umami flavor into your burgers.

 Fresh vegetables: Add some brightness to your burger with some veggies.
 Try some peppery arugula, a slice of freshly harvested tomato, or top your patty with some jalapeño to heat things up.

-Sauce: Try the sriracha aioli, provided in the recipe card below or switch up the seasonings to make it your own!
+Sauce: Try sriracha aioli or switch up the seasonings to make it your own!